-In the event of a change of control, as defined in the 2015 Plan (as summarized below), each option granted to Mr. Gad, Dr. Møller and Mr. Kruse on October 21, 2016 and December 14, 2016 under the 2015 Plan will fully vest and become immediately exercisable.
+In the event of a change of control, as defined in the 2015 Plan (as summarized below), each option granted to Mr. Gad, Dr. Møller and Mr. Kruse on October 21, 2016, December 14, 2016 and April 24, 2018 under the 2015 Plan will fully vest and become immediately exercisable.

 In the event Mr. Gad, Dr. Møller or Mr. Kruse's employment is terminated by us without "cause" or by either Mr. Gad, Dr. Møller or Mr. Kruse for "good reason", or by their "retirement" or "disability", as such terms are defined in the 2015 Plan (with respect to good reason, as summarized below), or by death, the options granted to Mr. Gad, Dr. Møller and Mr. Kruse on December 14, 2016 will continue to vest and become exercisable in accordance with our Standard Vesting Schedule.
 However, if Mr. Gad, Dr. Møller or Mr. Kruse's employment is terminated for cause or by either Mr. Gad, Dr. Møller or Mr. Kruse voluntarily (other than for retirement), the options granted to Mr. Gad, Dr. Møller and Mr. Kruse on December 14, 2016 will terminate immediately and will not become exercisable.
-For Mr. Gad and Mr. Kruse's October 21, 2016 option award, upon termination of employment, the option will be exercisable for three months following termination, unless due to disability, in which case the option will remain exercisable for twelve months following termination, or death, in which case the option will remain exercisable for six months.
+For Mr. Gad and Mr. Kruse's October 21, 2016 option award, upon termination of employment, the option will be exercisable for three months following termination, unless due to disability, in which case the option will remain exercisable for twelve months following termination, or death, in which case the option will remain exercisable for twelve months following termination, or death, in which case the option will remain exercisable for twelve months following termination.